-Established in the UK in 1997, CRIF Decision Solutions Ltd. is part of the CRIF Group.
-The company provides added-value solutions, consumer profiling and information services for the UK insurance industry and legal professions to support decision management and fraud prevention (Motor, Home, PI, Pet).
+CRIF Decision Solutions Ltd., a CRIF Group company, provides information services, consumer profiling and digital solutions for the UK insurance industry to support decision management, fraud prevention and digital transformation.
 It is also the outsourcer appointed by Claims Portal Ltd. to operate the RTA, EL and PL portal.
-CRIF Decision Solutions Ltd has been supporting the UK insurance industry for around 20 years and is a provider of the Claims and Underwriting Exchange Register (CUE).
+CRIF Decision Solutions Ltd has been supporting the UK insurance industry for over 20 years and is a provider of the Claims and Underwriting Exchange Register (CUE).

 CRIF is a global company specialising in the development and management of credit and insurance bureau services, business information systems and credit solutions.
 Established in 1988 in Bologna (Italy), CRIF has an international presence, operating over four continents (Europe, America, Africa and Asia).

 Included in the prestigious FinTech 100 ranking, CRIF is the leading provider in continental Europe of banking credit information, one of the key players worldwide providing integrated services and solutions for business information and credit & marketing management.
 Over 10,500 banks, 1,000 insurance companies and more than 82,000 business clients use CRIF services in 50 countries worldwide.

 For the first time ever, banks and insurance companies will be able to empower their SME customers by providing them with an added-value joint proposition.
 Download this e-book to find out more about an unprecedented alliance in SME financial services - where FinTech meets InsurTech.

 Pre-crisis data won’t be sufficient for evaluating your SME clients.
 Produced by CRIF Decision Solutions, this content focuses on how insurers and brokers can leverage the latest risk evaluation intelligence to gauge SME risks quickly and price cover in a more uncertain post-Covid environment.